xpnt0/xpnt0.github.io/_posts/2024-06-29-HTB-Writeup-Jab.md

 ![](/assets/images/HTB-Writeup-Jab/Pasted image 20240609200456.png)

-- However, it's possible to use the `-d` option of `Pidgin`, which prints debugging messages to stdout.
-The pentester can then capture these messages and store them in a file named `info_debug.txt` for further processing.
+- However, it's possible to use the `-d` option of the `pidgin` command, which prints debugging messages to stdout.
+Since the `user list` is the result of a search operation within `Pidgin`, it would be correct to assume that the `user list` will be output as `debugging messages`.
+The pentester performed the same steps mentioned earlier to view the `user list` and stored all `debugging messages` in a file named `info_debug.txt` for further processing.

 ```bash
 pidgin -d 2>&1 >  info_debug.txt
 ```

 - To obtain a list of users, we will filter the content of the `info_debug.txt` file for email addresses and store them in the `users_jabber.txt` file.

  ```bash
 cat info_debug.txt | grep -oP "(\w*@jab\.htb)" | sed 's/@jab.htb//g' | sort -u | sponge users_jabber.txt